gearglow/ReptiliaWithATwist/The List.md

 "Any relation to the illustrious Boy-Who-Lived?"

-Elysia's eyes narrowed as she lied through her teeth.
-"I'm from New Zealand.
+Elysia's hazel eyes narrowed as she lied through her teeth.
+"I'm from Canada.
 D'you have any idea how common the surname 'Potter' is in the mundane world?"

 Moody shrugged.
 "Fair enough, lass."